 In addition to respiratory problems, indoor air contaminants have been shown to cause headaches and fatigue.

 As illustrated above, homeowners definitely don’t want too much moisture in their air — but they also don’t want too little of it.
 A lack of humidity can lead to dry, itchy, and irritated skin, bloody noses, and general dehydration.
 Residents of Boise, ID, and the surrounding communities are used to dealing with the effects of lower humidity.
 However, with the right help, it’s possible to balance the moisture levels in your indoor air for better health and comfort.

-Creating a healthier living environment could be as simple as calling the Boise, ID, indoor air quality experts at Access Heating & Air.
+Creating a healthier living environment could be as simple as calling the Boise, ID, indoor air quality experts at Access Heating & Air Conditioning.
 We can’t promise any medical miracles, but we can make a huge difference in the air you breathe through all of the following services:

 - Heating and air conditioning maintenance

 Our trained HVAC professionals can install what’s called an “air scrubber” to sanitize the air throughout your home, ridding your living space of annoying, and in some cases dangerous, contaminants.
 Watch this video as our team discusses the benefits of an air scrubber.